O'Sullivan family: After 1600

 On 24 December 1601 at the coming of dawn the battle began.
 It was over in a matter of hours.
 It was a resounding defeat for the Irish forces.
 This was due in large part to the reluctance of the Spanish troops to leave the protection of the walled city of Kinsale and join the battle until it was over.
 O'Neill retreated back to Tyrone with his battered troops.
 O'Donnell handed over command of his soldiers to his brother and embarked for Spain to plead for more help from King Philip.
 General Aquila sued for peace and Lord Mountjoy, commander of the English, was only too happy to accept his request.
-Aquila agreed to surrender the castles his troops were defending.
+Aquila agreed to surrender the castl.es his troops were defending.
 This meant that the O'Sullivans and the O'Driscolls had to fight the Spanish to regain their castles.
 Donal O'Sullivan wrote to King Philip complaining about the behavior of Aquila.
 When Aquila returned to Spain he was held in contempt by King Philip and put under house arrest.

 Many of the O'Sullivan clan's non-combatants were sent to the island of Dursey to keep them out of harm's way.
 An English force led by a John Bostock attacked the small garrison guarding the island.
 They butchered the entire population of the island, women, children, and the garrison.
 They cast their bodies, some while they were still alive, onto the rocks below the cliff overlooking the sea.

 The O'Sullivan Beare principal fortress, Dunboy Castle, was destroyed in the Siege of Dunboy in 1602 and its garrison was put to death by hanging.

 Dónal O'Sullivan and approximately one thousand followers consisting of four hundred soldiers and the rest civilians began a journey to Leitrim to the castle of his friend Ó Ruairc (O'Rourke).
 He believed that he could hold out longer amongst his northern allies, the O'Donnells and O'Neills.